rackspace/php-opencloud/README.md

 also have a [mailing list](https://groups.google.com/forum/#!forum/php-opencloud), so feel free to join to keep up to date with all the latest changes and announcements to the library.

-For general feedback and support requests, send an email to sdk-support@rackspace.com.
+For general feedback and support requests, contact us at https://developer.rackspace.com/support/

 You can also find assistance via IRC on #rackspace at freenode.net.